11 Tips to Build Your National Register Knowledge

-To help you learn a little more about this resource, we've collected—and answered—10 frequently asked questions about the National Register of Historic Places.
+To help you learn more about this resource, we've collected—and answered—11 frequently asked questions about the National Register of Historic Places.

-The National Register is 50 years old.
-The Register was authorized by the National Historic Preservation Act in 1966, and is administered by the National Park Service.
+The National Register was authorized by the National Historic Preservation Act in 1966, making the Register close to 60 years old.

-No (unless you are using money from federal grants or other programs).
-Often, people assume that if a property is listed in the National Register it is in some way permanently protected, but that is not necessarily the case.
-However, if you do plan to modify or renovate your National Register-listed historic property, you should still check with your State Historic Preservation Office (SHPO) to see if there are any state or local laws you should be aware of.
+If you do plan to modify or renovate your National Register-listed historic property, we recommend you check with your State Historic Preservation Office (SHPO) to see if there are any state or local laws you should be aware of.

 A property must be at least 50 years old to qualify.
 There are special guidelines for nominating places that are younger.
 However, these places must be exceptionally important to be considered.